kdeldycke/awesome-engineering-team-management/CONTRIBUTING.md

   1. At first we'll find content appealing to software developers or new managers.
 We're reaching for accessibility and targets the wider audience and provide a gentle introduction.
   1. Then we can have a couple of real use-cases or anecdotes, which makes the topic more practical.
   1. Third we might add a couple of reference material to generalize concepts, or provide generic solution or broader thinking frameworks.
-  1. At the end we'll add the most cynical or bleak content, because hey, we can't help it, at what point things might get ugly in toxic environments.
-And these content might still have utility as cautionary tales or counter-examples.
+  1. At the end we'll add the most cynical or bleak content, because hey, we can't help it: [on a long enough time line, the survival rate for everyone drops to zero](https://www.goodreads.com/quotes/26639-on-a-long-enough-time-line-the-survival-rate-for).
+And these content might still have some utility as cautionary tales or signals that things might start to go south.

 - This repository is still in its accumulation phase.
 Meaning we will not over-think adding stuff to it.
 The curation phase and fine-tuning can happens in a second time.